 So don’t take that form rejection personally.
 Yeah it sucks, but it’s just not always feasible for editors or judges to give personal feedback to every single writer who submits.

-In the case of radio silence, however, it’s possible that your submission just got lost, or buried under the slush pile.
+In the case of radio silence, however, it’s possible that your submission just got lost or is waiting there still, buried under the slush pile.
 If the comp/mag/agent you’ve sent it to hasn’t explicitly said that ‘no response means no’ then it’s entirely acceptable to send them a gentle nudge checking whether they’ve received your submission after a reasonable amount of time.
 And if you still get no reply, it’s probably worth just letting it be.